Your Guide to Moving to Las Vegas

 For the foodie

 Most people know that you can get cuisines from some of the world’s top chefs on the Strip any night of the week.
 What you may not know, though, is that just off the Strip are some of the biggest hidden gems in the city.
 If you’re looking for Asian food, try Chinatown.
 If you’re looking for unique offerings, try the restaurants downtown.
 And if you’re a fan of sushi, the city is home to some of the highest quality all-you-can-eat, made-to-order sushi (typically for under $25 per person).
 In addition, Las Vegas is home to 22 breweries, many of which have tasting rooms.

 Traveling from Las Vegas is incredibly easy.
 If you’re looking to get away by plane, McCarran International Airport offers domestic and international flights all over the country and the world.
 Those looking for day trips will have plenty of options to choose from, including Valley of Fire State Park, Area 51, the Hoover Dam, and Bryce Canyon National Park.

 For the outdoor explorer

 Vegas is home to some of the best hiking and outdoor adventures in the world.
+There are 182 hiking trails available.
 Just a few miles northwest of the Strip is Red Rock Canyon, a favorite of locals for decades.
 If you need more, you’re less than 4 ½ hours away from the Grand Canyon and 2 ½ hours from Zion National Park.